 If you’re planning to get an ancestral tablet in Singapore, it’s best to place them where they’ll remain secure.
 Ancestral tablets carry deep religious significance for families who wish to pay homage to the deceased.

 Whether you need assistance building a shrine at home for your family’s memorial tablets or transferring them to a memorial hall, we can help.
-Casket Fairprice has been providing funeral services for more than 20 years.
+Casket Fairprice in Singapore is a funeral parlour that has been providing funeral services for more than 20 years.
 Let our experienced funeral directors ease your worries.
 We’re committed to giving you personalised funeral services for Buddhist, Taoist, Christian, Roman Catholic, or Freethinker religions.
 Pay tribute and honour your loved ones with our help.

 Get in touch with us now and learn what we can do for your family.